pluginbot/libs/README.md

-libs
+Libs created for Pluginbot.net
 ====

-Libs created for Pluginbot.net
+Libs created for Pluginbot.net these include zip using Zlib and encrpytion using Botan